Geometrik

 Fruits

-Moreover, to compete as an international agricultural exporter, farms have to produce a significant volume.
-To meet international demand, Jealous Fruits has invested heavily in its infrastructure.
-In fact, the company opened its new, state-of-the-art 140,000 square foot facility in 2020.
+To compete as an international agricultural exporter and meet demand, Jealous Fruits has invested heavily in its infrastructure over the years.
+In 2020, the company opened a state-of-the-art 140,000 square foot facility in the Central Okanagan, complete with the latest technology including optical sorting equipment and the first UNITEC automatic palletizers in North America.

 Farming Karma Fruit Co.